 IDEAS FOR USING LAVENDER IN THE KITCHEN

 A member of the mint family, lavender has been used for centuries as a versatile, unexpected flavoring in both sweet and savory foods.
 English lavenders are the best varieties for culinary purposes, and both the buds and leaves can be used fresh or dried.
-Because the flavor of lavender is strong, use it sparingly so it won’t overpower your dishes.
+Because the flavor is strong, use it sparingly so it won’t overpower your dishes.
 The buds are best harvested right before they fully open, when the essential oils are most potent.

 • Immerse a few dried lavender buds in a jar of sugar to give it a sweet aroma.
 Use the sugar for baking and in desserts.